Whistleblower Policy

 5.3.3 St Agnes’ Catholic Parish will ensure that the investigation:

-1. is conducted promptly;
+• is conducted promptly;

-2. is sufficiently resourced;
+• is sufficiently resourced;

-3. is conducted in a fair and objective manner;
+• is conducted in a fair and objective manner;

-4. is conducted in strict confidence;
+• is conducted in strict confidence;

-5. protects the identity of the person who made the disclosure; and
+• protects the identity of the person who made the disclosure; and

-1. implementing the recommendations of the investigator;
+• implementing the recommendations of the investigator;

-2. requesting further investigation;
+• requesting further investigation;

-3. recommending disciplinary action; and/or
+• recommending disciplinary action; and/or

-4. notifying regulatory or law enforcement bodies.
+• notifying regulatory or law enforcement bodies.

-Protection for whistleblowers
+5.4 Protection for Whistleblowers

 5.4.1 A whistleblower is entitled to protection of their identity, or information that is likely to lead to their identity becoming known.
 The whistleblower’s identity or information that is likely to lead to their identity becoming known, can only be disclosed where it is made to:

-1. an in-house or external lawyer for the purposes of obtaining legal advice or legal representation;
+• an in-house or external lawyer for the purposes of obtaining legal advice or legal representation;

-2. ASIC;
+• ASIC;

-3. APRA;
+• APRA;

-4. A Commonwealth, State or Territory Authority for the purposes of assisting them in the performance of their duties;
+• A Commonwealth, State or Territory Authority for the purposes of assisting them in the performance of their duties;

-5. The Australian Federal Police; or
+• The Australian Federal Police; or

-6. A Court or Tribunal, in circumstances where it is considered necessary in the interests of justice;
+• A Court or Tribunal, in circumstances where it is considered necessary in the interests of justice;

-or is otherwise made with the consent of the whistleblower.
+• or is otherwise made with the consent of the whistleblower.

-A whistleblower’s identity may be disclosed to others as part of the investigation process, but only if necessary and St Agnes’ Catholic Parish will take all reasonable steps to avoid the identification of the whistleblower.
+5.4.2 A whistleblower’s identity may be disclosed to others as part of the investigation process, but only if necessary and St Agnes’ Catholic Parish will take all reasonable steps to avoid the identification of the whistleblower.

-5.4.2 Other protections provided to whistleblowers are:
+5.4.3 Other protections provided to whistleblowers are:

-1. a) St Agnes’ Catholic Parish will not cause any detriment to the whistleblower because of the disclosure;
+• St Agnes’ Catholic Parish will not cause any detriment to the whistleblower because of the disclosure;

-2. b) anyone who causes or threatens to cause detriment to a whistleblower or another person in the belief or suspicion that a report has been made, or may have been made, proposes to or could be made, may be guilty of an offence under the Corporations Act and may be liable for damages;
+• anyone who causes or threatens to cause detriment to a whistleblower or another person in the belief or suspicion that a report has been made, or may have been made, proposes to or could be made, may be guilty of an offence under the Corporations Act and may be liable for damages;

-3. c) the whistleblower has immunity from any civil, criminal or administrative legal action (including disciplinary action) as a result of making the disclosure; and
+• the whistleblower has immunity from any civil, criminal or administrative legal action (including disciplinary action) as a result of making the disclosure; and

-Responsibilities
+6. Responsibilities

-Parish Leadership Team and Managers
+Parish Leadership Team Executives and Managers are responsible for:

 • Ensure employees and contractors have open access to the Whistleblower policy and have read and understood the contents;

-• Ensure whistleblowers feel comfortable in reporting wrong doing; and
+• Ensure whistleblowers feel comfortable in reporting wrongdoing; and

 • Apply this policy when contacted by a whistleblower.

-Parish Employees
+Parish Employees are responsible for:

-All employees must ensure they are familiar with this policy and are required to remain informed about changes to this policy.
+• All employees must ensure they are familiar with this policy and are required to remain informed about changes to this policy.